 Chapslee is renowned for its cuisine, the hallmark of the royal ‘House of Kapurthala’.

-My grandfather, the late Raja Charanjit Singh of Kapurthala was not only a gourmet, but his knowledge of food, both Indian and French was extra ordinary and he was renowned for the cuisine that graced his table.
-His legacy is the amazing; the culinary repository that I have inherited; the taste, the flavours, the aroma ………!
+The late Raja Charanjit Singh of Kapurthala was not only a gourmet, but his knowledge of food, both Indian and French was extra ordinary and he was renowned for the cuisine that graced his table.
+His legacy is the delectable culinary repository that Reggie inherited and further perfected and in turn, passed on to the next generation.

 In years gone by each of the great houses of India had a culinary repertoire distinctly it’s own, but there were times when the head or members of a family would give or exchange recipes with a counterpart and hence over a course of time many of these recipes got amalgamated into the collection of another royal house.
 Thus, to a great extent North Indian cuisine got intermingled with no specific allegiance to any one royal house except some precious recipes which remained secret and became hallmarks of particular royal houses.
-In the case of my family our cuisine has been influenced definitely by the houses of Patiala, Bhawalpur and Kashmir, but, perhaps more so by Avadh, as my great grandfather, Kanwar Suchet Singh and Nawabzada Suleiman Qadar, a younger brother of Nawab Wajid Ali Shah had exchanged turbans which meant that they were like brothers.
+In the case of our family the cuisine has been influenced definitely by the houses of Patiala, Bhawalpur and Kashmir, but, perhaps more so by Avadh, as our ancestor Kanwar Suchet Singh and Nawabzada Suleiman Qadar, a younger brother of Nawab Wajid Ali Shah had exchanged turbans a symbol of brotherhood.

-Two books have been published in the last few years, ‘ Dining with the Maharajas ‘ and ‘ Dining with the Nawabs’, but neither of these books mention any of the delicacies that I have inherited from my grandfather though some are mentioned in H.H.
+Two books have been published in the last few years, ‘ Dining with the Maharajas ‘ and ‘ Dining with the Nawabs’, but neither of these books mention any of the delicacies that Reggie inherited from his grandfather though some are mentioned in H.H.
 Maharaja Digvijay Singh Sahib Bahadur of Sailana’s book which was published some years ago.
-In other words what I consider to be the jewels in our collection are distinct and exclusive to my family and the table at Chapslee.
+In other words the jewels in the Chapslee collection are distinct and exclusive to our family and the table at Chapslee.

 It appears that there is a conflict between two stalwarts of the cuisine made famous by the erstwhile royal houses …. the pullao and the biryani.
-Strangely enough, most people do not know the difference and refer to a pullao as a biryani as well.
-To me personally a pullao is of much greater variety and magnificence than a biryani.
 In erstwhile Avadh the pullao was held in very high esteem being of intricate composition and served on special occasions only, whereas the biryani was considered quite common, even pedestrian.
 On the other hand, in Hyderabad the biryani took pride of place whereas pullao’s do not find any mention at all.
 In Punjab the pullao takes definite precedence over the biryani, as it does at Chapslee.

 (Gosht) Aam Ka Pullao (origin Avadh presumably Nawab Wajid Ali Shah.
 Mentioned in H.H.
 Maharaja Digvijay Singh of Sailana’s book).
 An extra ordinary, exquisite and delicate offering.